Pega Cloud Services upgrade process for Pega Infinity release 8.4.1 and earlier

 - Fewer required post-upgrade steps in most Pega software applications.
 The upgrade process includes a post-upgrade, feature adoption phase for completing mandatory and optional post-upgrade steps, recommended configuration changes, verification steps, or for adopting new features in your application.

 - Identification of new features or performance improvements with a potential for upgrade impact.
-To see known upgrade impacts, see Pega Platform changes with upgrade impact.
+To see the changes with known upgrade impact, see Pega Platform changes with upgrade impact.

 - Pre-Upgrade Check for Pega Marketing and Pega Customer Decision Hub